College of Science and Health

 Pre-Veterinary Medicine

-Guardians of Animal Health: the World of Veterinary Medicine
+Guardians of Animal Health: The World of Veterinary Medicine

 Veterinary medicine, a cornerstone of animal healthcare, encompasses the prevention, diagnosis, and treatment of diseases, disorders, and injuries affecting animals.
 From domesticated companions to wild creatures, veterinarians play a crucial role in safeguarding the well-being of a vast array of species.
+In Benedictine University’s Pre-Veterinary Medicine program, you will embark on a fulfilling career in veterinary medicine and make a tangible impact on the lives of animals.

 A Multifaceted Profession with Far-Reaching Impact